Practical Guide

 WhatsApp Template Message: An Introduction

-You can't message your customers anytime you want on WhatsApp - after 24 hours from the customer’s last message, businesses are only allowed to reply with WhatsApp Message Templates (also known as WhatsApp Template Messages).
+WhatsApp API users can’t message customers anytime they want on WhatsApp.
+Outside the 24-hour customer-service window, businesses are only allowed to use WhatsApp Message Templates, also known as WhatsApp Template Messages.

 WhatsApp Message Template: Categories and Use Cases